THartmanOfTheRedwoods/WorkflowTest/README.md

 "I have a dream."
 Martin Luther King

-"Anti-social behavior is a trait of intelligence in a world full of conformists."
+"The man who ceases to create ceases to exist" - Lewis Mumford "Anti-social behavior is a trait of intelligence in a world full of conformists."
 Nikola Tesla